saeed115/CRUD-nodejs-and-vue3/README.md

 cp .env.example .env
 ```

-Fill prot and local 'MONGO_URI_LOCAL' mongoose connection string or use atlas mongodb 'MONGO_URI', and you can change settings like video quality and chunks.
-This are default values
+Use port and local mongoose 'MONGO_URI_LOCAL' or use Atlas MongoDB 'MONGO_URI', these are default values.

 ```
-PORT=
+PORT=5000
 MONGO_URI_LOCAL=
-MONGO_URI=
+MONGO_URI=mongodb://localhost:27017/protrans
 ```

 ### Compiles and hot-reloads for development